mohammed7s/zk-email-o1js/README.md

 	SddyAZSw8lHcvkTqWhJKrCU0EoVAsik=
 ```

+v: version of the DKIM key record
-a: The signing algorithm used
+a: The algorithm used for hashing (sha256) and signing (RSA)
-c: the format
+c: message canocicalization: how is message formatted before signing
-d: domain
+d: domain used for the DNS lookup
-s:
+s: Selector for the public key
-t:
+t: signature timestamp
-h:
-bh:
+h: header fields used as message in signature
+bh: body hash of body in base64 encoded
-b:
+b: base64 encoded signature

 To verify a DKIM signature we follow these steps: